haog1/ecom-web/README.md

 Run `yarn` to install all dependencies and use `yarn start` to boot up the project.

+## Lints and Checks

+This projects has set up ESLint for checking Javascript styles, Husky for checking git commit messages and Prettier for reformatting code styles based on given configurations.

 ## Commit Message Types - "{type}: {message}"

 Commit message types must be one of the following: